What is parasomnia?

 - Movements or vocalizations during sleep that you don’t remember.

-How are parasomnias diagnosed and treated?
+How is parasomnia diagnosed and treated?

-Along with evaluating your medical history and symptoms, parasomnias may be diagnosed through a sleep study (polysomnogram).
+Along with evaluating your medical history and symptoms, parasomnia may be diagnosed through a sleep study (polysomnogram).
 Other tests, such as CT, MRI, and EEG can help healthcare professionals evaluate brain activity and health.